ydb-platform/jepsen.ydb/README.md

 # jepsen.ydb

-A Clojure library for testing YDB with Jepsen.
+A command line utility for testing YDB with Jepsen.

 ## Usage